Mounika-Routhu/Technical-stuff/Interview questions/react theory.md

 ```

 **How re-render trigger with custom hook?**
-1. When you use a custom hook inside a component, React will track the state or values that the custom hook returns.
+1. Even though the state is declared inside the custom hook, it's tracked as part of the calling component’s state.
-2. If the state inside the custom hook changes (for example, via a setState or dispatch call), it will trigger a rerender of the component using that hook.
+2. So when the state updates, the component re-renders just like it would if useState were used directly inside the component.

-**Why Custom Hooks Instead of Regular Functions?** - To access to React’s State and Effects:
+**Why Custom Hooks Instead of Regular Functions?** - To access react hooks like useState & useEffect

 **Custom Hooks vs Higher-Order Components (HOCs)**